bruno78/bruno78.github.io/_posts/2017-02-10-the-rosemontnyc-process.md

 <div id="wrapper">
   <img class="img-responsive" src="{{ "/assets/img/therosemontnyc-evolution.png" | prepend: site.baseurl }}">
 </div>
-*trying to distance from the old design*
+*trying to distance from the old color palette*

 Also during the design process, the manager changed his mind on the general concept, he no longer wanted to retain jazz nights but instead simply become a gay/queer friendly bar every night of the week.
 No more “classy”, instead he wanted the website to convey a “vibrant and fun” atmosphere.